ajaypokharel/ad-frontend-final/README.md

 ## Some of the features of this blog:
 - Viewers can browse MMA Stories without creating account
-- Viewrs can sign in with email
+- Viewers can sign in with email
 - Users can login and logout
 - Users can create, edit, and delete blogs